SebastianMuskalla/MarkdownToHTML/README.md

   This means that the files need to be present when running MarkdownToHTML.

   When LINK_CSS is set to true, MarkdownToHTML will simply emit a `<link>` tag for each file.
-  The files do not need to present when running MarkdownToHTML.
+  The files do not need to be present when running MarkdownToHTML.

 Advanced usage